apache/accumulo-access/SPECIFICATION.md

 slash                   = "/"
 ```

 Authorizations must be Unicode characters.
-Not all Unicode characters are human readable
+Not all Unicode characters are human readable or even visible
-(see [Unicode control characters][6]), implementations should provide a way to limit valid authorizations to human
+(see [Unicode control characters][6]), implementations should provide a way to limit valid authorizations to
-readable characters.
+a subset of unicode characters (like human-readable characters).

 ### Examples of Proper Expressions